-A multiyear modernization project for UCSF Benioff Children’s Hospital Oakland (BCH Oakland) is starting as work begins for a new Administrative Support Building (ASB).
+A multiyear modernization project for UCSF Benioff Children’s Hospital Oakland (BCH Oakland) has begun and construction is well underway for the Administrative Support Building (ASB).

 The ASB will provide updated, modern administrative office space for physicians and hospital staff.
 It will not have any clinical functions.
 The three-story, 31,300 square-foot office building will be built on the corner of 52nd and Dover streets.